Work Meetings Are Terrible. Here’s How to Make Them Better.

 As our ability to communicate with one another has improved over the years, in an ironic twist, the amount of time we spend stuck in meetings has actually swelled.
 Employees now spend an average of 23 hours per week in meetings, up from fewer than 10 in the 1960s.
 Seventy-one percent of the senior managers surveyed in a recent study cited by the Harvard Business Review said they found meetings inefficient and unproductive.
 Nearly as many said meetings also kept them from getting their work done.
 Allen, who along with some colleagues at Clemson University recently completed a comprehensive review of nearly 200 research papers about meetings, says that’s too many hours.
 Their findings were recently published in the journal Current Directions in Psychological Science.

-Read the whole story: Inverse
+Read the whole story (subscription may be required): Inverse